keesiemeijer/get-terms-name__like/readme.txt

 The "search" parameter does almost exactly what the "name__like" parameter does now (in 3.7), the difference being it also searches in term slugs.
 Use both parameters (as it was before 3.7) to get the terms you want.
 See: http://codex.wordpress.org/Function_Reference/get_terms#Parameters

-**Note**: this plugin only reverses it on the front end of your website.
+**Note**: this plugin only reverses it on the front end of your website for WordPress versions 3.7 and up.

 == Installation ==
 * Unzip the get-terms-name-like.zip folder.